pacifics/PassDao/README.md

 - SetPartners: allows the smart contract creator to set Eth account addresses.

-- SetShareHolders: allows organizing a private funding for the share holders.
+- SetShareHolders: allows organizing a private funding for the shareholders.

 - AbortFunding: allows the smart contract creator to abort the funding before the closing time of the presale.